reinhardd/me3_io/README.md

     .native/maxcube2mqtt -m my_mqtt_broker

-You find yourself in a simple command shell that is sometimes updated by
+You find yourself in a simple command shell that is regularly updated with the actual data from max cube.
+Type help list the available commands.

 Currently maxcube2mqtt logs to the file xout.log inside the directory where it is run from.